astronomo94/astronomo94.github.io/README.md

 In June 2023 I was member of the LOC of the _Copernico @50 workshop_ in Asiago.

 In February 2024 I was a tutor at the [2023 NEON Observing School](https://www2.mpia-hd.mpg.de/~korhonen/ORP_training/NEON2023/) for PhD students.

+Since June 2024 I'm a Junior Member of the International Astronomical Union (IAU).

 ![With the students of the 2023 NEON Observing School](./images/NEON.jpg)